sing1ee/a2a-directory/README.md

 - 🇺🇸 [Python A2A](docs/python-a2a.md): A powerful and easy-to-use library for implementing Google's [Agent-to-Agent (A2A) protocol](https://google.github.io/A2A/) - [Link](https://a2aprotocol.ai/blog/python-a2a)
 - 🇨🇳 [A2A 协议介绍](https://mp.weixin.qq.com/s/ySDTLuWvJeO9n7uBw2XxmQ) - A2A 协议的中文介绍

+## Papers

+- 📄 [A Survey of AI Agent Protocols](https://arxiv.org/pdf/2504.16736) - Academic paper surveying existing LLM agent communication protocols (including the category A2A falls into), classifying them, analyzing performance, and discussing future challenges.

 [⬆️ Back to Contents](#contents)

 ## Implementations